-When linear elastic or thermoelastic inhomogeneous materials are studied, the aim of homogenization in full field approaches consists in evaluating the effective elasticity tensors, \mathbf{E}^ , and thermal expansion tensors, $\boldsymbol{\alpha}^$, or (some of) the pertinent moduli.
+When linear elastic or thermoelastic inhomogeneous materials are studied by full field approaches, the aim of homogenization consists in evaluating the effective elastic tensors, \mathbf{E}^ and \mathbf{C}^ , and thermal expansion tensors, $\boldsymbol{\alpha}^$, or (some of) the pertinent moduli.
 In homogenization studies involving nonlinear, path-dependent constituent behavior, e.g., elastoplasticity, thermoelastoplasticity, viscoelastoplasticity or damage no solutions of a generality comparable to that of the above tensors exist.
 Here, typically the evolution of appropriate macroscopic variables is followed along some specified load path, e.g., in the form of effective stress-strain relations.
 Most of these tasks involve evaluating the macroscopic stresses and/or strains from the responses of a given volume element to some load case.
 This may be done by approximate volume integration, compare eqns.
 (5.8), or via the approaches discussed in Section 6.3.